ewajm/government/README.md

 # Guvmint

 This is a website full of silly fake conspiracy theories.
-Please note: this is intended to be funny.
-If you don't think it's funny don't read it.
+Please note: this is intended to be funny API practice

 ## Prerequisites